The Foundations do not fund:

 - Organizations operating outside the United States

-- Organizations with an operating budget under $1 million
+- Organizations with audited expenses under $1 million

 - Organizations involved in publishing, radio, film or television

-- Organizations seeking support for tours, conferences, workshops or seminars
+- Organizations seeking support for festivals, tours, conferences, workshops or seminars

 - Organizations seeking support for advocacy or public policy research

 - Organizations seeking support for special events, tickets, tables or advertising for fundraising events